Back

 And finally, having a business plan is crucial if you want to win over investors and stakeholders.

-And it’s not just our opinion — there’s actually some research that confirms the value of writing a business plan.
-Recently, Palo Alto Software surveyed 2,900 entrepreneurs and discovered that people who create business plans are almost twice as likely to succeed as those who don’t.
+This is not just our opinion — research confirms the value of writing a business plan.
+Recently, Palo Alto Software surveyed 2,900 entrepreneurs and discovered that those who create business plans are almost twice as likely to succeed as those who don’t.
 To measure “success”, Palo Alto used three metrics: business growth, secured investment capital, and secured loans.
-Find out more information about the study.https://timberry.bplans.com/real-data-on-the-success-of-business-planning/
+Find out more information about the study.

 What does a mobile app business plan look like?